Achyut-Assignments/CSM0120-UK-Map-/report.md

 Here, the towns Aberystwyth, Birmingham, Cardiff and London are plotted with a green circle of size 6.
 The towns starting with A, B, C, L or M or ending with “bury” or “ampton” are plotted with a red dot of size 1.

+The possible errors in this task occurs with the plotting.
+The plotting of the towns can be distorted due to Earth being spherical and the map being two-dimensional.

 ## Task 2

 The `fetch_weather_data` function is expected to fetch the weather data from weatherapi.com and return a list of `WeatherData` objects.
 The output of this function is as follows:

 ![Task 2 output](images/task2-output.png)

+Here, the weather data for the city Aberystwyth is fetched and printed.
+The weather data is fetched for 3 days with a forecasting interval of 1 hour.

 ## Task 3